fenago/apache-solr/lab_guides/Lab_4.md

 So far we have seen the installation of Solr server, schema design, documents, fields, field types, the Schema API and schemaless mode.

-In this chapter we will explore:
+In this lab we will explore:

 -   Text analysis